Rent Abatement – Everything You Need to Know

 - Lessee: A debit to Rent Expense for $833, a debit to Rent Payable for $167, and a credit to Cash for $1,000.

 - Lessor: A debit to Cash for $1,000, a credit to Rent Revenue for $833, and a credit to Rent Receivable for $167.

 At the end of the 12 months, the lessee’s Rent Payable account and the lessor’s Rent Receivable account will be $0.

 How Assets America® Can Help

-Assets America® can help finance leasehold estates, ground leases, and large construction projects starting at a base minimum loan amount of $5 million.
-For rent abatement situations, we can arrange construction loans for tenant improvements, build-outs, or landlord repairs of $5 million+.
+Assets America® can help finance leasehold estates, ground leases, and large construction projects starting at a base minimum loan amount of $10 million.
+For rent abatement situations, we can arrange construction loans for tenant improvements, build-outs, or landlord repairs of $10 million or greater.